szaimen/Nextcloud-NAS-Guide/docs/smb-server.md

 1. Run the smb-server script
 1. Create SMB-users and Nextcloud users
 1. Create SMB-shares and mount the locations to Nextcloud
-1. Make the root directory read only for all Nextcloud users